Military of the Han dynasty: Decline

 When imperial authority collapsed after 189 AD, military governors reverted to relying upon their personal retainers as troops.
 Due to the ensuing chaos of the Three Kingdoms period, there was no need for conscription since displaced peoples voluntarily enlisted in the army for security reasons.
-The end of the Han system of recruitment eventually led to the rise of a hereditary military class by the beginning of the Jin dynasty (266–420).
+The end of the Han dynasty system of recruitment eventually led to the rise of a hereditary military class by the beginning of the Jin dynasty (266–420).

 The internecine conflicts that dominated the Chinese scene during the century after 180 transformed the economy and gave rise to new relationships between elite families and the farming population; they greatly weakened, but did not destroy, the centralized structure of imperial government.
 At the same time, they also saw the emergence of new forms of military service and military organization.
 The most important of these changes were the creation of a dependent, hereditary military caste that was clearly distinguished from the general population, an increasing reliance on cavalry forces of non-Chinese, “barbarian” origin, and the development of command structures that left tremendous authority in the hands of local and regional military leaders.
 All of these developments amounted to the negation of the early Western Han military system that had been based on universal service and temporary, ad hoc command arrangements.